-For initial legal advice about getting a Shared Parenting Agreement plan in place, call our Children Law Solicitors on 01618558357 or contact us online and we will help you.
+For initial legal advice about getting a Shared Parenting Agreement plan in place, call our Children Law Solicitors on 03306069626 and we will help you.

 Children need the love and support of both parents as well as the ability to enjoy a good relationship with both parents.
 A shared parenting plan can map out everyone’s intentions for the future and can provide a much needed road map when things become difficult or uncertain after the divorce.